tomoyukif/miaoseq/README.md

 # miaoseq

-**miaoseq** is an R package for analyzing CRISPR-Cas9 editing outcomes from Oxford Nanopore MinION sequencing data.
-The package provides a comprehensive pipeline for basecalling, demultiplexing, read alignment, and edit-calling analysis.
+**miaoseq** is an R package that provides a comprehensive analysis pipeline for multiplexed indexed amplicon ONT sequencing (MIAOseq), enabling the analysis of CRISPR-Cas9 editing outcomes from Oxford Nanopore MinION data.
+The package includes tools for basecalling, demultiplexing, read alignment, and edit-calling.

 ## Overview